reubenstr/metaphasic-blog/_posts/zuko.md

 The control software uses ROS 2 which at the time was a relatively new release and not as adopted.
 Therefore, some challenges were faced such as updating the PS4 controller driver and general lack of community discussion.

-The link at the end of this power contains all the kinematics simulation code, ROS 2 modules source code, PCBs design files, and more.
+The link at the end of this power contains all the kinematics simulation code, ROS 2 modules source code, PCBs design files, assembly pictures, and more.

 ![zuko robot dog motion test](/assets/blog/zuko/videos/zuko-v2.1-defending-himself-against-sydney.mp4)